Adriatik-Berdufi/interview-simple-js/exercises/02-numeric-input/README.md

-Create a JavaScript script that does the following:
+Create a node.js script that does the following:

 1. Asks the user to enter a number.
 2. Displays all even numbers between 0 and the entered number.